 Analysis of the Historical Response to Trauma in the Old Testament

-Traumatic events are found throughout the biblical narratives, and some metanarratives include death, bodily injury, disease, and myriad sexual traumas.
+We found traumatic events throughout the biblical narratives, and some metanarrative include death, bodily injury, disease, and myriad sexual traumas.
 Adam and Even gave the forbidden fruit to Adam (Gen. 3:7), and they subsequently experienced the loss of innocence and shame.
 The first murder in Cain’s killing of Abel (Gen. 4:13) resulted in Cain’s embarrassment and bearing the mark God put on him that no one should touch him.

-There is also Ham and Noah in Gen. 9:21, in which the son uncovered the nakedness of his father, additional loss of innocence.
-We also see Rachel’s death in childbirth (Gen. 35:16), demonstrating the fallen world’s unjustness and the loss of loved ones.
-We see in Isaiah 47:3 that YHWH will take vengeance on Babylon, which we must understand as increasing our capacity to foster healing for survivors of traumatic events as well as the hermeneutical circumstances.
+There is also Ham and Noah in Gen. 9:21, in which the son uncovered the nakedness of his father, an additional loss of innocence.
+We also see Rachel’s death in childbirth (Gen. 35:16), demonstrating the fallen world’s unjustness and losing loved ones.
+We see in Isaiah 47:3 that YHWH will take vengeance on Babylon, which we must understand as increasing our capacity to foster healing for survivors of traumatic events and the hermeneutical circumstances.

 The result of the fall was alienation from God’s presence.
 The separation from God also produced pain, physical labor, and death.
-The suffering of Egypt under Pharoh’s rule and warnings about the results of disobedience (Lev 26; Deut.
+Pharoh’s rule resulted in the suffering of Egypt and warnings about the consequences of disobedience.
+Deut.
 27-28).
 Yet God promised never to destroy Israel (Lev 26:42-45), but they would be disciplined (Deut 8:5).